mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/catalog-applications/application-deployment/index.md

 ## Verify applications

-The applications are now deployed.
+The applications are now enabled.
 Connect to the attached cluster and check the `HelmReleases` to verify the deployment:

 ```bash
 kubectl get helmreleases -n ${WORKSPACE_NAMESPACE}